MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

-## Create an AKS cluster with VirtualMachines node pools
+## Create an AKS cluster with Virtual Machines node pools

 > [!NOTE]
-> Only *one* VM size is allowed in a scale profile, and the maximum limit is *five* VM scale profiles overall for a VirtualMachines node pool.
+> Only *one* VM size is allowed in a scale profile, and the maximum limit is *five* VM scale profiles overall for a Virtual Machines node pool.

-- Create an AKS cluster with VirtualMachines node pools using the [`az aks create`][az aks create] command with the `--vm-set-type` flag set to `"VirtualMachines"`.
+- Create an AKS cluster with Virtual Machines node pools using the [`az aks create`][az aks create] command with the `--vm-set-type` flag set to `"VirtualMachines"`.

-    The following example creates a cluster named *myAKSCluster* with a VirtualMachines node pool containing two nodes in the *myResourceGroup*, generates SSH keys, sets the load balancer SKU to *standard*, and sets the Kubernetes version to *1.28.5*:
+    The following example creates a cluster named *myAKSCluster* with a Virtual Machines node pool containing two nodes, generates SSH keys, sets the load balancer SKU to *standard*, and sets the Kubernetes version to *1.28.5*:

     ```azurecli-interactive
     az aks create \